EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/ssh.md

 ---

-## My Interactive Sessions page job cards and hosts on which jobs are running
+## My Interactive Sessions page job cards and back-ends on which jobs are running

 Click 'My Interactive Sessions' (overlaid squares icon) on the menu bar to open the My Interactive Sessions page which shows running apps and their job cards.

-On a 'Running' job's job card, click the 'Host' link to open an SSH session with the host on which the job is running.
+On a 'Running' job's job card, click the 'Host' link to open an SSH session with the back-end on which the job is running.

 ---

-## 'Active Jobs' app and hosts on which jobs are running or ran
+## 'Active Jobs' app and back-ends on which jobs are running or ran

 Open the [Active Jobs](apps/active-jobs.md) app.

 Click the '>' button, by the job of interest, to open the job details.

-Click 'Open in Terminal' to open an SSH session with the host on which the job is running.
+Click 'Open in Terminal' to open an SSH session with the back-end on which the job is running.
 Your SSH session will change your current directory to match the job context directory.

 ---

-## 'Job Composer' app and hosts on which jobs will be run, are running, or ran
+## 'Job Composer' app and back-ends on which jobs will be run, are running, or ran

 Open the [Job Composer](apps/job-composer.md) app.

 Select a job.

-Click 'Open Terminal' (either button) to open an SSH session with the host on which the currently selected job will be run, is running or was run.
+Click 'Open Terminal' (either button) to open an SSH session with the back-end on which the currently selected job will be run, is running or was run.
 Your SSH session change your current directory to match the job context directory.